ashokgudise/kafka-streams-to-custom-connectors-demo/ReadMe.md

 # Demo - From Kafka Streams To Kafka Connectors

-#### This Repository is created to help those who wants to set up their Docker Environment for Confluent Kafka Cluster, MySql, then producing the alerts using Kafka Producer Template.
-Then those produced messages will be processed using Kafka Streams Processor and then posted to MySql using Kafka Connect API (with JDBC Connector)
+#### This Repository is created to help those who wants to set up Confluent Kafka Cluster, MySql in Docker Desktop.
+Then produce the messages using Kafka Producer Template, then these messages will be processed using Kafka Streams Processor and then posted to MySql using Kafka Connect API (with JDBC Connector)
 #### I have used below tech stack

 * ##### Spring Boot